 This might be what democracy looks like

 The protest movement has scared the government, but it has not won yet.
 Should protestors go home, the bad old ways may return.
 Yet if in the public spaces of Romania a new political system forms, it will do the country a great deal of good and be the only bit of good news to come from the European Union in a long while.
 Here’s hoping for the latter.

-This story originally appeared at Geopolitics Made Super, February 8, 2017.
+This story first appeared at Geopolitics Made Super, February 8, 2017.